Next Video: The linear regression model

 Let’s see if the function worked correctly… yes, it did.

-How so?
 Because the COLUMNS function comprised of 5 horizontally adjacent cells and thus produced 5 as an output.

 What if I paste this formula to the right?
 Will it work?

 Let’s see what happens.
 The COLUMNS function produced the number 6.
 The sixth column in our lookup array refers to Company E.